Graduate Student FAQ regarding book pick-up and in-house digitization services

 How will the Library communicate policies, guidelines, and changes to students in a timely manner?

 Please continue to check the library homepage.
 We will also send Grad School contacts significant updates with a request to share on the Grad Student Slack and/or other channels.
 The PUL banner will be continuously updated with new information.
-Up-to-date announcements are also available on our Phased Resumption of On-Site Services page, and our Remote Support page provides more information about how we are supporting teaching, learning, and research remotely.
+Up-to-date announcements are also available on our Phased Resumption of On-Site Services page.